yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2024/index.md

 ### A dose of Dozen

-Unforeseen issues are one of the signatures “comes with the job” of emulation–you never know from where a new problem will arise, so we’ll have to start this section with a PSA.
+Unforeseen issues are one of the signature “comes with the job” moments of emulation — you never know from where a new problem will arise, so we’ll have to start this section with a PSA.

 **PSA:** If yuzu has recently started showing Microsoft as the GPU vendor for you, and you can no longer play any game, uninstall the package named `OpenCL™, OpenGL®, and Vulkan® Compatibility Pack`, or if you prefer to keep it, go to `Emulation > Configure… > Graphics > Device` and change the GPU to your correct model, without “Microsoft Direct3D 12” at the start of its name.